-Jason Newman, M.D., is an Assistant Professor in the Department of Internal Medicine and the Department of Pediatrics at UT Southwestern Medical Center, where he serves as Medical Director of and treats patients of all ages in the William T. and Gay F. Solomon General Internal Medicine-Pediatrics Clinic.
+Jason Newman, M.D., is an Assistant Professor in the Department of Internal Medicine and the Department of Pediatrics at UT Southwestern Medical Center, where he serves as Medical Director and treats patients of all ages in the William T. and Gay F. Solomon General Internal Medicine-Pediatrics Clinic.

 Among his many accolades, he received the UT Southwestern Internal Medicine Clerkship Outstanding General Internal Medicine Ambulatory Teaching Award.

-When he is not at work, Dr. Newman loves spending time with his wife and four children, running, camping, and volunteering in a local Cub Scout and Scout group.
+Outside of medicine, Dr. Newman loves spending time with his wife and four children, running, camping, and volunteering in a local Cub Scout and Scout group.

 - Medical School

 - University of Texas Health Science Center at Houston (2003)

 - University of Tennessee Health Science Center (2004), Internal Medicine & Pediatrics